att-comdev/valet/valet_os/README.md

 ## Installing valet-openstack

-valet-openstack is maintained in AT&T CodeCloud under the ST_CLOUDQOS project in a repository called 'allegro'.
+valet-openstack is maintained in AT&T CodeCloud under the CloudQoS project, in a repository called 'allegro'.

-*Note: The name 'Allegro' is no longer used.
-Apart from the repository name, use 'Valet' in place of 'Allegro' when referring to components.*
+*Note: Apart from the repository name, the word 'Allegro' is no longer used.
+Use the word 'Valet' in place of 'Allegro' when referring to components.*

 Clone the git repository from AT&T CodeCloud, using a ``$CODECLOUD_USER`` account with appropriate credentials: